arklian/patina/docs/postgres-on-docker.md

 - Open and Run Docker to install the CLI

 # What is Docker ?
-- Docker is a platform that allows for the managment of applications through containers.
+- Docker is a platform that allows for the management of applications through containers.
 - A container is a lightweight, standalone, executable package that includes everything to run a piece of software.
 - Similar to virtual machines except containers run on your machine's hardware and OS.